Lonlysoft/Funky_Pack/README.md

 - test my english skills with writing documentation and dialogs
 - put this thing on my portfolio might be good, I don't know...

+#Playtest
+<a href = "https://lonlysoft.github.io/Funky_Pack" > here! </a> Please bear in mind that it's not done yet, but you can test the controls performance on mobile or PC. it's pretty important because I don't have a keyboard so I can't test it.

 # what is it?
 Funky Pack is a game inspired by farming simulators.
 We all have heard the story of a farming simulator before: <br>
 "There's this guy whose life is not good in the city and then he goes to a farm." <br>